 - Get the code approved by a TA and move to the next step.

 - Section 3 will perform color detection for red and green colors.
-Since it is easier to identify these colors with their HSV, convert each frame from the default BGR format to the HSV format.
-Type out a single line of code to perform this task in the body of the for loop using the background information of the OpenCV commands as reference.
-Use the cv2.cvtColor command to convert the frame to HSV, and create a new variable called hsv to store the converted frame.
-The desired colorspace conversion code is cv2.COLOR_BGR2HSV.
+Since it is easier to identify these colors with their HSV, each frame is converted from the default BGR format to the HSV format.
+Line 17 in Figure 16 performs this task using the cv2.cvtColor method.
+The newly created HSV frame (stored as variable hsv) will now be used for color detection.

-- For Line 22, identify all the pixels in the video that fall within the specified range.
-Create a variable red_mask, and use the cv2.inRange method to perform this task.
-Use the newly created hsv frame as input image, and red_lower and red_upper as the boundaries.
+- Line 22, identifies all the pixels in the video that fall within the specified range by defining a variable red_mask, and using the cv2.InRange method using red_lower and red_upper as boundaries.
 This line outputs a binary mask where white pixels represent areas that fall within the range, and black pixels represent areas that do not.

-- Line 22 will apply the mask over the video to isolate red.
-Create a variable result_red.
-Use the cv2.bitwise_and method taking frame as the input, and outputting frame using red_mask as the mask.
+- Line 22 applies the mask over the video to isolate red using the cv2.bitwise_and method taking frame as the input, and outputting frame using red_mask as the mask.
 This line outputs the frame so that only pixels that have a corresponding white value in the mask are shown.

 - This concludes Section 3 of the program.
 Get the code approved by a TA and move to Section 4.

-- Lines 36-37 dictate that every time the key Q is pressed, the camera closes and stops capturing new frames.
-The final frame is checked for the presence of red and green using if statements (Lines 38-42).
-Type out the print statements that should be displayed in the body of the corresponding if statement when each color is detected.
-The module is now completed.
+- Lines 46-47 dictate that every time the key ‘q’ is pressed, the camera closes and stops capturing new frames.
+The final frame is checked for the presence of red and green using if statements (Lines 48-58).

 This concludes the procedure for this workshop.